bodo-ai/PyDough/documentation/metadata.md

 <!-- TOC --><a name="function-type-sql-macro"></a>
 ### Function Type: SQL Macro

-A function of this type contains a SQL text string that acts as a Python format string to inject the arguments into.
+A function of this type contains a SQL expression using a Python-style format string, where arguments are injected into the string by position.
 E.g. if `FOO` has the macro text `"CASE WHEN {0} > {1} THEN {0} ELSE {1} END"` and it is called with arguments `x` and `y` that become `C1` and `C2` in SQL, it generates the SQL text `CASE WHEN C1 > C2 THEN C1 ELSE C2 END`.
-Functions of this type can only be scalar functions or aggregation functions, not window functions.
-Functions of this type have a type string of "sql macro" and have the following additional key-value pairs in their metadata JSON object:
+SQL Macro functions can only be scalar functions or aggregation functions, not window functions.
+They have a type string of "sql macro" and have the following additional key-value pairs in their metadata JSON object:

-- `macro text` (required): the string that is used as the Python format string to inject the SQL text for the arguments into.
+- `macro text` (required): the Python format string used to inject the SQL text of the arguments.
 - `aggregation` (optional): a boolean indicating whether the function is an aggregation function, as opposed to a scalar function.
 The default value is `false` (indicating it is a scalar function).

 Example of the structure of the metadata for a SQL Macro function named `EPSILON` (returns whether the difference between the first two arguments is at most the third argument):